Loudbooks/Dax/README.md

 The only Hypixel Guild ⇄ Discord bridge you will ever need!

 ## Features
-- Easy-*ish* setup
+- Easy-*ish* setup.
-- Instant messages back and fourth
+- Instant messages back and fourth.
 - Reacts with X if Hypixel responds with "You cannot say the same message twice!" or "You can only send a message every 3 seconds!"
-- Very customizable
+- Very customizable.
-- Works on any operating system
+- Works on any operating system.
-- Supports [webhook](https://imgur.com/a/ArPXuRj) and [embeds](https://imgur.com/a/tYgDdPY) for Discord formatting
+- Supports [webhook](https://imgur.com/a/ArPXuRj) and [embeds](https://imgur.com/a/tYgDdPY) for Discord formatting.
-- Automatic rejoin if the bot happens to disconnect
+- Automatic rejoin if the bot happens to disconnect.
+- Does not run an instance of Minecraft.
+Only uses Minecraft credentials to create a "fake" client.
+Uses up merely no resources.